akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 fromSourceCompletionStage
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Starts a new `Source` from a `completion` stage of an asynchronous source.
+Streams the elements of an asynchronous source once its given `completion` stage completes.
-The stream will consist of the elements of the given source, once it successfully completes.
+If the `completion` fails the stream is failed with that exception.

 **emits** the next value from the asynchronous source, once its `completion stage` has completed